haithamshahin333/aro-devops-labs/README.md

 ### Add SonarQube to GitHub Actions Workflow

-1. First, we will provision a token in SonarQube token
+1. First, we will provision a token in SonarQube token for the GitHub Actions Workflow.